coryodaniel/k8s/README.md

 ### Non-features

-* Modules for every resource.
-The client always return string-keyed maps.
+* Modules for every kubernetes resource.
 * K8s.Client does *not* assuming "default" namespaces.
 Always provide a namespace when a namespace is applicable.
-* Will not support the deprecated Watch API
+* No support the deprecated Watch API.
-* Connect URLs aren't currently supported
+* Connect URLs aren't supported.
-* Finalize, binding, scale, and approval subresources aren't currently supported

 ## Registering Clusters